fuzzygroup/blog/_posts/2016-08-31-hiring-and-firing-what-if-it-doesn-t-work-out.md

 ---
 layout: post
 title: Hiring and Firing - What If It Doesn't Work Out?
-category: Management
+category: management
-tags: [firing, hiring, hr]
+tags: ["firing", "hiring", "hr"]
 ---
 So, as I've written recently, we're about to add a 4th employee at my day job, "new guy".
 We have three current employees - 2 founders and myself.
 For a variety of reasons you might consider me a lifer i.e. I'm not going anywhere as I have a huge vested interest in the company's technology stack.